armon/hlld/README.md

     list foo

-Will return a list of all filters with the foo prefix.
+Will return a list of all sets with the foo prefix.
 Here is an example response:

     START
     foobar 0.010000 14 13108 0